 Papillary thyroid cancer.
-Papillary thyroid cancer develops from the follicular cells and grows slowly.
+Papillary thyroid cancer develops from follicular cells and grows slowly.
 It is the most common type of thyroid cancer.
-It is usually found in one lobe; only 10% to 20% of papillary thyroid cancers appear in both lobes.
+It is usually found in one lobe; only 10% to 20% of papillary thyroid cancer appears in both lobes.
 Papillary thyroid cancer is a differentiated thyroid cancer, meaning that the tumor looks similar to normal thyroid tissue under a microscope.

-These two types of cancer are very often curable, especially when found early and in people younger than 45.
-Together, papillary and follicular thyroid cancers make up about 90% of thyroid cancers.
+Follicular thyroid cancer and papillary cancer are very often curable, especially when found early and in people younger than 45.
+Together, follicular and papillary thyroid cancers make up about 90% of all thyroid cancer.

 Anaplastic thyroid cancer.
-This type is rare, accounting for about 2% of thyroid cancers.
-It is a fast-growing, poorly differentiated thyroid cancer that starts from differentiated thyroid cancer or a benign tumor of the gland.
+This type is rare, accounting for about 2% of thyroid cancer.
+It is a fast-growing, poorly differentiated thyroid cancer that starts from differentiated thyroid cancer or a benign thyroid tumor.
 Anaplastic thyroid cancer can be subtyped into giant cell classifications.
 Because this type of cancer grows so quickly, it is more difficult to treat successfully.

 Looking for More of an Overview?

-- ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction about thyroid cancer.
+- ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to thyroid cancer.

 The next section in this guide is Statistics and it helps explain how many people are diagnosed with this disease and general survival rates.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.